dribnet/purvs/README.md

 ### Sun Tide Clock

 My Clock is based on the sun and tide, I used the sun moving to represent the minutes and the tide rising to represent the seconds.
-The background colour also changes to represnt the sky to represent the time of day (the colour changes with every hour).
-At the moment I have got the everything working and am just working on small changes and trying things out.
+The background colour also changes to represent the sky and to show the time of day (the colour changes with every hour).
+I wanted to keep the style very simple and clean, using blcok colours and simple shapes and movements.